itscodenation/curriculum-15-16/units/opt-scratch/lessons/3-ifElse/README.md

 ### Assessment

-1. Students will create a program in Scratch that uses If/Else statements
+1. Students will create a program in Scratch that uses If/Else statements.

 ### Vocabulary